 To the extent that the ERP increases as shareholder-level taxes increase, reducing the expected net cash flow stream by some imputed entity-level tax rate benefit for the presumed advantage of partnership tax status may result in an overstatement of value.
 That is because the valuation analyst cannot determine with certainty whether the increase in expected net cash flow that s/he calculates by decreasing the expected net cash flow stream by the imputed tax amount is offset, in whole or in part, by an increase in the discount rate.
 All of this controversy is superimposed upon sometimes conflicting U.S. Tax Court decisions that have dealt with this issue.

-Standard of Value
+Tax-Affecting Pass-through Entity: The Standard of Value

 In a divorce context, if the standard of value is pure fair market value, the issues enumerated herein above have to be carefully considered.
 What if the standard of value is fair value or some iteration of investment value or value to the holder or divorce value, does the above analysis really matter?
 If the valuation analyst does not assume the hypothetical disposition of the business, then the issue of differences in business entity may not make a difference.
 If the business has a history of making tax distributions to owners, it may be appropriate to impute an entity-level tax at the expected combined federal and state effective rate of tax when valuing a controlling interest.
 If valuing a minority ownership interest, the valuation analyst has to review the company’s historical cash distribution policy relative to the control and minority owners, as well as any specific provisions in the company’s shareholder, partnership or operating agreement related to any required tax distributions.